How to Become a Beginner Investor Today

 As always, investing is not a risk-free game.
 Whether choosing between a human or robo-advisor, there will always be risks associated with any investment decision.
 Theoretically, an advisor is supposed to mitigate this risk, but it will never cease to exist.

-At any rate, the first step is to learn more about how to properly invest money and manage risk.
+At any rate, the first step for a beginner investor is to learn more about how to properly invest money and manage risk.
 A robo-advisor can be a cost-efficient solution to that end.

 About the Author